metalerk/koa-batch/README.md

-Batch Request middleware for [koa](http://koajs.com).
-Turn one request into many!
+Batch Request middleware for [koa](http://koajs.com)
 =======

+Turn one request into many with Koa Batch!

 Looking for [the ExpressJS version of this module](https://github.com/socialradar/batch-request)?